croroprivatedev-dev/BoardLog-Website/docs/PrivacyPolicy.en.md

 1. **Providing App features** — Creating, editing, and displaying records; timeline; statistics; game library management
 2. **Sharing features** — Generating share card images; sharing via the system share sheet; saving to the photo library
 3. **Data migration and backup** — Export and import functionality
-4. **In-app purchases** — Purchasing, restoring, and managing premium plan access (via the App Store)
+4. **In-app purchases** — Purchasing, restoring, and managing access for paid plans such as Starter Version and Premium (via the App Store)
 5. **Support** — Responding to inquiries from users

 ---